Hayleymol/LearnLowerBody/README.md

 #### Some details

-1. The reference papers used the “stable pd controller”[Stable Proportional-Derivative Controllers](https://www.cc.gatech.edu/~turk/my_papers/stable_pd.pdf) specially designed for humanoid character motion.
+1. The reference papers used the “stable pd controller” [Stable Proportional-Derivative Controllers](https://www.cc.gatech.edu/~turk/my_papers/stable_pd.pdf) specially designed for humanoid character motion.
 This implementation the spherical linear interpolation (Slerp) drive method that considers entire local axes for rotating a joint.

 2. There is limit for each joint angle that will accord to normal human joint.
 For example, knee angle will not go more than 120 degree etc.